 We offer many opportunities for everyone from undergraduate students to seasoned librarians.
 Take a look.

-The University of Colorado Boulder Libraries invite interested and qualified individuals to apply for internships or practicum in librarianship, archives, museum studies, and information science.
-Internships with the University Libraries offer the freedom and flexibility to create a practical professional experience that fits students' library/archives/museum/information science interests and career goals.
+The University of Colorado Boulder Libraries invite interested and qualified individuals to fill out an application to indicate their interest in internships or practicum in librarianship, archives, museum studies, or information science.
+Internships with the University Libraries offer the freedom and flexibility to create a practical professional experience that fits students library/archives/museum/information science interests and career goals.
+Completing the application does not gaurantee that an internship in the CU Boulder Libraries will be available, but we will do our best to find an opportunuty for applicants.

 Please complete the online application and we will contact you to discuss options.
-We recommend that students begin the application process the semester before they would like to begin the internship.
+Applicants are reviewed as they come in.
+We recommend that students complete the application process the semester before they would like to begin the internship.

 Requirements and Credit

-Applicants should be current students or recent graduates from a program in library science, archives, museum studies, or information science.
+Applicants should be current students from a program in library science, archives, museum studies, or information science.
 We will consider other qualified applicants on a case-by-case basis.
-Interns, their supervisors, and advisers from their programs will determine scheduling, projects and goals before the internship begins.
+Iterns, their mentors, and advisors from their programs will determine scheduling, projects, and goals before the internship begins.
 The Libraries will work with the academic programs to ensure academic credit is given when applicable.
 Currently, all internships and practicum are unpaid.

 NOTE: While we appreciate your interest, internships are at the discretion of University Libraries.
 The number and types of internship opportunities available at any one time varies throughout the year.
-Therefore, opportunities matching your areas of interest may not be immediately available.
+Therefor, opportunities matching your area of interest may not be immediately available.

 Over the course of the year, the University Libraries has several departments that look to hire student employees with work-study grants.
 You can find listings of hiring departments on the CU Boulder Student Jobs Board.
 Library jobs can typically be found by searching "Library", "Libraries", or "Norlin."
 By clicking on the "Details" link of a job posting, you can find the supervisor to whom you can email the job application below.